Presenter: Erin McNamee, LCSW, DSW

 Date/Time: Friday, November 5, 2021, 8:30 am - 12:30 pm

 Location: Online via Zoom

-This 12-hour course satisfies the training requirements for clinical social workers, mental health counselors, and marriage and family therapists who want to become qualified supervisors in the state of Florida.
-The virtual training, presented in 3, 4-hour days (total of 12 hours) is interactive and dynamic and encourages participants to take an active role in their learning.
+This 4-hour course satisfies the supervisory training continuing education requirements for qualified supervisors in the state of Florida that is due every third biennium.
+The virtual training is interactive and dynamic and encourages participants to take an active role in their learning.

-6. Become familiar with the ethical, legal and regulatory issues of supervision.
+9. Discuss the ethical, legal, and regulatory issues of teletherapy.

 About the Presenter:

 Dr. Erin McNamee, LCSW, DSW has been in clinical practice in the state of Florida since 2006.
 She is a qualified supervisor in clinical social work who has supervised numerous clinicians in both master’s level internships and completing the requirements for clinical licensure.
 Erin recently completed the Doctor of Social Work program at Florida Atlantic University studying barriers to treating Substance Use Disorder.
 She maintains a private practice in Boca Raton, Florida specializing in trauma, addiction, and codependency..

 Friday, November 5 at 8:30am to 12:30pmVirtual Event